 Why Live in Pershing

-Pershing, a neighborhood in Detroit, offers convenient access to public transportation with bus stops along Seven Mile and Conant, and easy driving routes to Interstate 75 and Van Dyke Avenue.
+Pershing, a neighborhood on Detroit's north side, offers convenient access to public transportation with bus stops along 7 Mile and Conant, as well as easy driving routes to Interstate 75 and Van Dyke Avenue.
 Downtown Detroit is less than 10 miles away, making it accessible for work or leisure.
-The area features Farwell Field, a 90-acre park with sports fields, pickleball courts, a playground, and outdoor exercise equipment.
-The Farwell Recreation Center within the park provides a weight room, dance studio, and group programs such as ceramics classes and senior games.
-Butler Playfield on Conant offers additional recreational options with slides, swings, and exercise equipment.
-Dining options include Nunn’s Bar-B-Cue, known for its smoked meats, and Hashbrowns Café, which serves unique breakfast combinations like catfish, eggs, and hashbrowns.
-For shopping, residents can visit Royal Fresh Market for produce and the nearby Belmont Shopping Center for retail stores like Foot Locker and DTLR.
-Pershing is also close to Ford Field, less than 9 miles away, where Detroit Lions games and tailgating events take place.
-Additionally, downtown Detroit hosts venues like Huntington Place, home to the Detroit Auto Show, showcasing the latest in automotive design and technology.
-The neighborhood's schools include Nolan Elementary-Middle School and Pershing High School, while Dove Academy of Detroit offers a charter school option.
+The area features Farwell Park, which spans approximately 90 acres and includes sports fields, pickleball courts, a playground and outdoor exercise equipment.
+At the park, the Farwell Recreation Center offers a weight room, dance studio, and programming, including ceramics classes and senior games.
+Dad Butler Park, also known as Butler Playfield, has slides, swings and exercise equipment.
+Dining options close to home include Nunn’s Bar-B-Cue II, known for its smoked meats, and Hashbrowns Cafe, which serves unique breakfast combinations like catfish, eggs and hashbrowns.
+For shopping, residents can visit the Royal Fresh Market for produce and the nearby Belmont Shopping Center, which features stores such as Foot Locker and DTLR.
+Pershing is also close to Ford Field, where Detroit Lions games and tailgating events take place.

 Frequently Asked Questions